Real Estate and Civil Engineering Regional Office

 - Project execution: management of building projects (construction of new facilities, renovation, security and code compliance upgrades, interior design, relocation, etc.), which includes the definition of the scope of work, solicitation and selection of companies for architectural services and general contractors, review of project documents and oversight of construction phase;

 - Real Estate: management of acquisitions, sales, leases, and premises use agreements, which include space requirement planning, estate business case analysis, and negotiation with landlords;

 - Annual inventory and appraisal of properties and rented premises;

 - Assistance to all the French representations for the development of annual or multiyear real estate maintenance and investment plans;

 - Advice, technical expertise, and economic and functional analysis on estate topics for the other French organizations.

-The geographic area of the Real Estate & Civil Engineering Regional Office of Washington covers North America, Central America, and the Caribbean (except Haiti and the Dominican Republic since mid-2011), namely: USA, Canada, Mexico, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Cuba, Jamaica, Saint Lucia, and Trinidad and Tobago.
+The geographic area of the Real Estate & Civil Engineering Regional Office of Washington covers North America, Central America, and the Caribbean, namely: Canada, Costa Rica, Cuba, Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, Saint Lucia, and Trinidad and Tobago, USA.